Python-Viraj/A-simple-chatbot-/README.md

 A CHATBOT

-This chatbot can talk to you and does not require any module which you need to download externally....
+This chatbot can talk to you

+It is powered with the modules of wikipedia, time, webbrowser and much more